Keynote to BC Summer Camps Association, January 2018

 I have tried to imagine what camp would have been like for me.
 Frankly, I am grateful I never had that test.
 I know enough about myself to say, without hesitation, that I would not have been a happy camper.
 I was a bed wetter, always one of the last to be picked for a team, one of the slowest runners, and self-conscious about being shirtless, to the point that I preferred swimming with a T-shirt on.

 That is why, as a dad of three sons, I prayed to God that they would not be saddled with gender dysphoria.
-I was always looking for tell-tale signs; from the moment they were born, until they were teenagers.
+I was always looking for tell-tale signs, from the moment they were born until they were teenagers.
 I also couldn’t help but compare myself to them; it made me jealous to see how, unlike me, they seemed to be comfortable in their own bodies.
 I was grateful they were free of my curse.

 That is also why I felt so guilty when my oldest son told me how self-conscious and alone he felt when we sent him to Anvil Island.
 His experience resonated deeply with me.
 He was dealing with a negative body image with the leg brace, he felt like an outsider, and perhaps even abandoned and not heard.
 Memories of being a new kid in school in California came flooding back to me; I remember how incredibly insecure and adrift I felt.